joeldemontigny/project-sports-analytics-NHL-2.0/README.md

 Need to improve assessing timelines and time constraints.

+The Player Statistics by Year APIs used in this project evolverd over time.
+More data points were added to the statistics during the 30 year span of data.
+As more data was collected to from by the NHL, the datasets (API) grew.
+This caused NULL and Zero values in our database.
+With about 1/3 of the data not available, the decision was made to remove the player statistics portion of the project.
+Investigation into what the best practise is for this situation and how to overcome it and provide acurrate analysis.

 ## Limitations:

 The 2004 - 2005 season was cancelled due to the NHL labour dispute.
 Hence, although our data pulls over 31 years, there are only 30 actual seasons.

 ## Future Work: